 No time for all that walking malarkey?
-Take the bus and hop off at the Magistrates Court bus stop.
+Take the bus and hop off at the Canterbury bus station.
 It’s 2 minutes (our best offer) from the test centre.

 For further information on Canterbury’s transport links, check out the Visit Canterbury website.

-For those who’ve managed to snag some kind of lift to the theory test centre, just get your taxi driver/dear friend/chauffeur to enter CT1 2LG into a sat nav and hit the highway!
-Like we said, the centre is literally on the A28, so once you join this road you can’t really go wrong.
-Keep an eye out for Invicta House.
+For those who’ve managed to snag some kind of lift to the theory test centre, just get your taxi driver/dear friend/chauffeur to enter CT1 2LE into a sat nav and hit the highway!

 As is often the case, the theory test centre does not provide its own parking.
 If whoever drove you is looking to drop the car off somewhere while you take your test, there are some options close by.
 Direct them towards the Queningate car park (CT1 2HJ), which is just a 2-minute walk from the test centre.
 Here, you’ll be charged £3.60 for 2 hours of parking.